 Health Insurance by Province: What’s Covered in Canada

-How does universal health insurance work in Canada?
+How health insurance works in Canada

+Under the Canada Health Act, the federal government provides funding and upholds standards for provincial and territorial healthcare systems.
 The federal government also administers and provides medical coverage for veterans, refugees, inmates, and First Nations and Inuit people living on reserves, as well as members of the Canadian Armed Forces and their families.

-Assuming you don’t receive health insurance coverage from the Government of Canada, all you need to access your province or territory’s health care system is a valid health insurance card.
+Provincial and territorial governments, on the other hand, decide which health services are medically necessary and create their own public insurance plans.
+Assuming you don’t receive health insurance coverage directly from the Government of Canada, all you need to access your province or territory’s health care system is a valid health insurance card.

 Who is eligible for public health insurance in Canada?